 As a member of the European Union (EU) experiencing economic growth and stability, Croatia is a great place for both companies and workers.
 If you’re considering an expansion to Croatia, you need to know how to get a Croatia work visa for every employee.
 Without these visas in place, you could face fines or delays due to non-compliant workers.

-Types of Croatia Work Permits
+Types of Work Visas in Croatia

 Your employees planning to work in Croatia will need a work permit and a residency permit.
 Since Croatia is part of the EU, most European citizens can live and work in the country without a visa.
 If your employees are outside of the EU, they’ll need to obtain a work permit through their local Republic of Croatia diplomatic mission.